-If you are convicted of a DUI graded as a misdemeanor of the first degree, you will lose your right to possess firearms.
+If you are convicted of a DUI graded as a misdemeanor of the first degree, or a felony of the third degree, you will lose your right to possess firearms.
 This is one of many reasons to hire an experienced DUI attorney like Pittsburgh DUI Attorney Robert E. Mielnicki.A Note About DUI – Marijuana

 There is a push to legalize marijuana in Pennsylvania.
 Pittsburgh DUI Attorney Robert E. Mielnicki supports that, but marijuana is not legal in Pennsylvania.
 Moreover, many Pennsylvania residents now have lawful prescriptions for medical marijuana.
 It is important to note that, even if you have a valid prescription for medical marijuana, you cannot drive with traces of THC in your blood.
 Even if marijuana is legalized in Pennsylvania, the current DUI law will punish those who drive with almost any level of THC in the blood.
-The Law Office of Robert E. Mielnicki asks everyone, whether their clients or not, to be careful in how they use marijuana, legal or otherwise.You Need an Attorney Who Knows Each and Every Possible Defense to a DUI Charge
+Mielnicki & Stiffler, LLC asks everyone, whether their clients or not, to be careful in how they use marijuana, legal or otherwise.You Need an Attorney Who Knows Each and Every Possible Defense to a DUI Charge

 The 2004 amendments to Pennsylvania’s DUI Laws provided somewhat more lenient treatment for first time offenders.
 Overall, Pennsylvania’s new DUI Laws provided harsher penalties for all but first-time offenders and made it much tougher for a person charged with DUI to win their case.
 For instance, the Commonwealth no longer has to prove that a person’s blood alcohol content was above the legal limit at the time of driving.
 The Commonwealth merely has to prove that a breath or blood sample obtained within two hours of driving was above the legal limit.
 For individuals charged with DUI, based upon the ingestion of non-prescribed and some prescribed controlled substances, the Commonwealth does not have to prove that the person’s driving was actually affected by the drugs at the time of driving.
 Moreover, individuals charged with a first offense do not get a jury trial and only those individuals charged with a second offense whose BAC (blood alcohol content) is alleged to be above.16, are accused of ingesting controlled substances prior to driving or refused chemical testing, get a jury trial.
 Most successful defenses, but not all, to a DUI charge after the 2004 amendments, are based on legal arguments (validity of stop, inability to prove the breath or blood sample was obtained within two hours of driving, inaccuracy of breath testing device, validity of warnings provided at the time the breath or blood sample was requested and several others).
 Pittsburgh DU Attorney Robert E. Mielnicki has taught classes on “DUI Strategies” and is a respected appellate lawyer, having argued before the Pennsylvania Superior Court, Pennsylvania Commonwealth Court, the Pennsylvania Supreme Court and the United States Third Circuit Court of Appeals.
 He is licensed to practice before the United States Supreme Court.